What is the procedure to buy resale flat in Bangalore?

 Seller and buyer signs all the pages of sale agreement.
 Two witnesses signs at last page of sale agreement.

-4. Sale Agreement Franking
+4. Sale Agreement Adjudication:

 (Guidance value is the minimum amount for which a property can be registered hence property would not be registered lower than the guidance value fixed by department of stamp & registration of your locality.)

-Franked sale agreement looks like below image
+Sale agreement after adjudication looks like below image

 5.Home Loan